Ubadah ibn al-Samit: Return to Levant

-'Ubadah was dispatched by Caliph Umar to assist Abu Ubaydah and Mu'awiyah in Syria.
+'Ubadah was dispatched by Caliph Umar to assist Abu Ubaydah and Mu'awiya in Syria.
 Until the last years of caliph Umar's life, he wanted to appoint 'Ubadah as governor in Homs, as the caliph thought that the grip of the caliphate and Islam was new in that area, so he wanted someone he trusted to impose strict order.
 'Ubadah declined the offer and then agreed to be instead appointed as Qadi in Palestine.
 'Ubadah spent time during his tenure as Qadi to teach the Quran and Hadith, opened a public Majlis and led sermons.
-'Ubadah joined the main force of Muawiyah to conquer Caesarea in 640 and was appointed to lead the right flank of the Muawiyah corps during the last battle against the Romans at Qaysariyyah or Caesarea Maritima, The Muslims were repelled several times before 'Ubadah and his men crushed the Byzantine ranks in a single charge that broke the stalemate.
+'Ubadah joined the main force of Mu'awiya to conquer Caesarea in 640 and was appointed to lead the right flank of the Mu'awiya corps during the last battle against the Romans at Qaysariyyah or Caesarea Maritima, The Muslims were repelled several times before 'Ubadah and his men crushed the Byzantine ranks in a single charge that broke the stalemate.
 This allowed the Muslim forces to annex the historical territory of Byzantine, which led to the formation of the Jund Filistin.
 This ended 'Ubadah's journey in the Levant.
 During this time, 'Ubadah was appointed as the first governor of Jund Filistin.
-Later, 'Ubadah assisted Muawiyah I to attack Amorium, 170 miles south east of Constantinople, in the winter of 644 with a force of 10,000 men.
-This campaign continued northwards until they reached an area in Anatolia called Shaifa.
+Later, 'Ubadah assisted Mu'awiya to attack Amorium, 170 miles south east of Constantinople, in the winter of 644 with a force of 10,000 men.
+This raiding operation started from area called Shaifa and ended in Amorium.